2nd NATIONAL MARINE ART CONFERENCE – OCTOBER 19-22, 2017 - Mystic, CT

-The Inn has a restaurant and bar onsite that will be open for Breakfast, happy hour from 3 to 6 p.m. daily, and dinner nightly.
+The Inn has a restaurant and bar onsite (Harbour House) that will be open for Breakfast, Happy Hour from 3 to 6 p.m. daily, and Dinner nightly.
 The property includes a lovely Mansion that is used for weddings and special occasions, and a beautiful expansive covered terrace area, which overlooks the waterfront, along with a permanent, year-round tented area for parties and various functions (with heaters), which will be used by our group for a portion of the conference.

 CW Mundy will open the conference on Thursday morning at the beautiful indoor tented area of the Haley Mansion with a special painting demonstration beginning around 9:30 a.m. that will give keen insight to his theories on painting upside down.
-More details will follow soon!
-Thursday afternoon at 1 p.m., Don Demers will give a painting demonstration at the Mansion as well.
-Don't miss out!
-Signature Member Scott Penegar will follow with an intriguing demo on stone carving.
-To finish out Thursday afternoon, at 4:30 p.m. we will have an opportunity for the first 95 registrants to take a special hour and a half sunset cruise and lighthouse tour out of Mystic on a historic boat; Patience or Prudence.
+Thursday afternoon at 1 p.m.
+Don Demers will give a painting demonstration at the Mansion as well.
+Don't miss these two great artist presentations!
+Signature Member Scott Penegar will follow with an intriguing demo on stone carving, showing three different phases in the creative process.
+To finish out Thursday afternoon, at 4:30 p.m. we will have an opportunity for 115 registrants to take a special hour and a half sunset cruise and lighthouse tour out of Mystic on a historic boat; Patience or Prudence.
 Many thanks to ASMA member Joyce Harvey for arranging this special event for an UNBELIEVBLE price of $15 per person!!
 Special thanks to Captain Jonathan R. Wilkes from Mystic Harbor Cruises for being so generous to make this cruise possible for our conference attendees!

-Saturday morning, we start the morning with our annual general meeting at the hotel at 9 a.m., then we will move to the harbor area of beautiful Stonington, CT, where we will host the days activities at the La Grau Center, a charming stone building.
+Saturday morning, we start at 9 a.m. with our annual general meeting at the hotel, then we will move to the harbor area of beautiful Stonington, CT, where we will host the days activities at the La Grau Center, a charming stone building along the waterfront.
 Loretta Krupinski will give a great presentation at 11 a.m. on painting historic subjects in Maine.
-We will break fro lunch and return with Russ Kramer, who will do an enlightening live painting demo.
-Our Keynote speaker ALAN GRANBY will follow Russ, giving us trememndous insite into some of the most important private maritime collections of our time.
+We will take an hour long break for lunch at Noon.
+Attendees will have the option of pre-ordering a Boxed lunch, consisting of a Sandwich, Chips, Cookie and a Bottle of Water which will be delivered to the La Grua Center for $14 per person, or they may go to one of the local restaurants.
+Saturday afternoon could be a busy time to try and get into local restuarants.
+We will return at 1 p.m. for a live painting demonstration with Russ Kramer, who will focus on the importance of having sound drawing reference for composing a great painting.
+Our Keynote speaker ALAN GRANBY will follow Russ, giving us trememndous insight into some of the most important private maritime collections of our time.
 Mr. Granby is a noted Author and co-owner of Hyland-Granby Antiques.

-You will not want to miss this fabulous conference!
+You will not want to miss this conference!